Medical Guardian Review 2024: Cost and Features

 On-the-go devices use Wi-Fi or LTE connections, which is the same wireless technology your cell phone uses, to give you an unlimited range and no need for a base unit.
 This lets you go anywhere with your on-the-go device and still be connected to the monitoring center, provided the Wi-Fi or LTE connection is reliable.

 All Medical Guardian devices connect to the company’s monitoring center, which is a TMA Five Diamond Certified facility, meaning the operators have undergone extensive training.
 Monitoring center operators are the people who respond when you push your device’s button and alert local emergency services should you need assistance.
-When our Reviews Team tested Medical Guardian devices, we found an average response time of 1–25 seconds, which is well below the 30-second industry average, based on our internal testing.
+When our Reviews Team tested Medical Guardian devices, we found an average response time of 48 seconds, which is below the 51-second industry average, based on our internal testing.
 This is an important factor: Respondents to our proprietary survey chose response time as their most important consideration in choosing a medical alert system.

 Here’s what you need to know about each Medical Guardian device: